Alfresco/docs-alfresco/content-services/latest/install/ansible.md

 # Remote Installation

-To deploy to hosts other than the control node an SSH connection is required.
+To install to hosts other than the control node an SSH connection is required.
 The control node must have network access to all the target hosts and permission to SSH into the machine.

-The inventory file (`inventory_ssh.yml`) is used to specify the target IP addresses and the SSH connection details.
-You can specify one IP address for all the hosts to obtain a single-machine deployment, or different IP addresses for a multi-machine deployment.
+> **Note:** The inventory file (`inventory_ssh.yml`) is used to specify the target IP addresses and the SSH connection details.
+You can specify one IP address for all the hosts to obtain a single-machine installation, or different IP addresses for a multi-machine installation.

-The example snippet below demonstrates how to deploy the repository to a host with an IP address of `50.6.51.7` and SSH key at `/path/to/ssh_key.pem`.
+The example snippet below demonstrates how to install the repository to a host with an IP address of `50.6.51.7` and SSH key at `/path/to/ssh_key.pem`.

 ```yaml
 repository: